 (iii) pressure vessels,

-(d) “heavy industrial establishment” includes a power plant, steel mill, heavy water plant, cement plant, oil refinery, chemical plant, incinerator plant, pulp and paper plant and any other establishment where an installation referred to in clause (b) is required.
+“heavy industrial establishment” includes a power plant, steel mill, heavy water plant, cement plant, oil refinery, chemical plant, incinerator plant, pulp and paper plant and any other establishment where an installation referred to in the definition of “boilermaker trade” is required.

 3 The boilermaker trade is specified as a compulsory certified trade.

-Person other than boilermaker performing work in the trade
+Person other than boilermaker performing work in trade

-4 For the purposes of clause 22(2)(e) of the Act, which allows a person who holds a certificate recognized by the Director to practise a compulsory certified trade, a person who does not hold a certificate of qualification in the boilermaker trade may perform boilermaker work if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.
+4 A person who does not hold a certificate of qualification in the boilermaker trade may perform work included in the definition of the boilermaker trade if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.

 5 For the purposes of subsection 38(2) of the General Regulations, a joint application for an exemption from the application of subsections 22(2) and (3) of the Act is permitted for the boilermaker trade.

-8 (1) Subject to subsections (2) and (3), the minimum wage for each hour worked by a boilermaker apprentice is a percentage of the wage for a boilermaker journeyperson in the same place of employment, as set out in the following table:
+8 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a boilermaker apprentice in each portion of a level of their term of apprenticeship is a percentage of the wage for a boilermaker journeyperson in the same place of employment, as set out in the following table:

 Wages for Boilermaker Apprentice